cvs-health/android-compose-accessibility-techniques/doc/components/SliderAndRangeSliderControls.md

          // announcement for a Slider.
 (In this case, integer rating values (0-10) are announced.) stateDescription = ratingValue.roundToInt().toString()

-         // Technique: Set liveRegion to announce the Slider's state when its value changes. liveRegion = LiveRegionMode.Polite
+         // Optional technique: Set liveRegion to announce the Slider's state when its value changes
+         // and the control does not have TalkBack focus.
+When the Slider has focus TalkBack will
+         // announce state changes automatically.
+This is not always appropriate; it can be noisy.
+         // liveRegion = LiveRegionMode.Polite
       }
       // Technique: Allow the left and right arrow keys to adjust the slider value
       // provided the resulting value is within the slider's range; otherwise, allow